MeterianHQ/meterian-github-action/README.md

-# Hello World GitHub Action
+# Meterian Scanner GitHub Action

-A Hello World repo to test out github actions
+A repo for Meterian Scanner implementing a github action